netinvent/npbackup/README.md

 ## Logs

 On Unix, logs will be found in `/var/log` unless the directory is not writable.
 In that case, we'll write into a temporary directory.
-On Windows, logs will be found in the temp directory defined in `%TEMP%` variable or `%WINDIR%\TEMP` for system tasks.
+On Windows, logs will be found in the current directory, or in temp directory defined in `%TEMP%` variable or `%WINDIR%\TEMP` when current directory isn't writable.
+You can also use `--log-file` to specify an alternative log file path.

 ## Upgrade server